Summer Study Abroad

 Summer study abroad programs provide an opportunity to develop language skills in preparation for a semester abroad, or to have an abroad experience when an entire semester abroad is not possible due to competing academic, extracurricular, or personal interests.

-While the Off-Campus Study Office focuses on academic-year programs, we often advise students on summer options.
+While the Center for Global Education focuses on academic-year programs, we often advise students on summer options.
 Students should consult the online directory of summer programs below.
-Once students have developed a “short list” of potential summer programs, they should discuss the options either with Mr. Das or Dean Mangieri.
+Once students have developed a “short list” of potential summer programs, they should discuss the options off-campus study advising staff in the Center for Global Education.

 Bates financial aid is not available to support summer study.
-Some programs do have financial aid for summer study as does the Fund for Education Abroad.
+Some programs do have financial aid for summer study as do some outside scholarships and grants.

-IIE Passport provides the opportunity to conduct a search for summer programs among multiple study abroad providers.
-You can also search search for summer programs offered by organizations which Bates uses for semester and year study abroad:
+We suggest you search for summer programs offered by organizations which Bates uses for semester and year study abroad, these may include:

 Many English language universities offer summer programs: